 The primary disadvantage of job titles, in my opinion, isn’t so much the allocation of titles but that it reinforces a hierarchy.
 It’s seen as a status symbol.
 People equate someone’s worth to the job title they hold.
 In many cultures, people tend to define their core identity with their job.

-Having a vertical career path and moving up the ladder to gain more decision-making power implies that the only way to have a voice in the organization is to become more senior.
+Having a vertical career path and moving up the ladder to gain more decision-making power implies that the only way to have a voice in the organisation is to become more senior.
 The consequence is that managers and executives are often seen as more important than the people on the ground, which I think is very inaccurate.

 2. Titles encourage competition and create silos